Azure/container-service-for-azure-china/aks/README.md

     Here is the complete `Deployment` config [example](https://github.com/Azure/container-service-for-azure-china/blob/master/aks/cluster-autoscaler-deployment-mooncake.yaml).

+## 6. VMSS Cluster

+VMSS cluster and Multi-node pool is now available in Mooncake: https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools

+> Note: Currently, only Azure CLI is supported to create VMSS cluster.

+There's a potential issue of ARM throttling for VMSS cluster.
+Azure ARM API has request limits and would throttle the client if there're too many requests are sent: https://docs.azure.cn/zh-cn/azure-resource-manager/resource-manager-request-limits

+A few things could reduce the API requests number:

+   - Reduce number of nodes and frequency of node scaling
+   - Reduce frequency of AzureDisk detaching or attaching
+   - Reduce frequency of LoadBalancer typed service creating or deleting

 ## Hands on
  - [run a simple web application on AKS cluster](https://github.com/andyzhangx/k8s-demo/tree/master/nginx-server#nginx-server-demo)
  - [AKS workshop](https://aksworkshop.io/)